Blog

 Foods to Avoid

 • Dairy Products: Some studies have indicated a potential link between high dairy consumption and an elevated risk of BPH.
-Limiting dairy intake and choosing alternatives such as almond or soy milk might be beneficial.
+Limiting dairy intake and choosing alternatives, such as almond or soy milk, may be beneficial.

 • Caffeine and Alcohol: Consuming caffeine and alcohol can irritate the bladder and increase urinary symptoms.
 Limiting or eliminating these from your diet can help manage BPH symptoms.